21 minute read

 Core abstractions and effect system

-Core abstractions buy us the capability to not repeat ourselves, and effect systems help us increase program correctness, build resource-safe and cancellation-safe code, and write parallel and concurrent programs in a concise and safe manner.
+Core abstractions buy us the capability to not repeat ourselves.
+Effect systems help us increase program correctness, build resource-safe and cancellation-safe code, and write parallel and concurrent programs in a concise and safe manner.

 For core data types and abstractions, I’ve went with cats, and its companion cats-effect as an effect system.